posativ/weave-minimal/README.md

 Write down or save your Firefox Sync key!
 Neither `weave-minimal` nor Mozilla will save this and it is (instead of your regular password) your password to decrypt all data send to the servers.

-I don't know how this magical *enter three short strings* connect thing works, but I guess, it's bound to their `auth.services.mozilla.com`-services.

 Webserver Configuration